• Skip to primary navigation

 TO THE RECIPE

-This vegan lentil ragu with sweet butternut squash and green lentils is a delicious protein rich dinner, and perfect healthy comfort food for cold winter evenings.
+This vegan green lentil ragu with butternut squash is a delicious protein rich dinner, and perfect healthy comfort food for cold winter evenings.
 Taking just 10 minutes to prepare, it can be made ahead and frozen too.

 There is nothing better than a bowl of this steaming hot ragu on a cold winters night!
-The butternut squash adds a slight sweetness that my family loves, and adds an extra serving of veggies, which I love!
-I have seen many vegan ragu recipes which include mushrooms, and whilst we love them, this lentil ragu recipe is made without mushrooms.
+The butternut squash brings a slight sweetness that my family loves, as well as adding an extra serving of veggies, which I love!
+(If you are looking for butternut squash recipes, this roast butternut pasta is another easy recipe that can easily be made vegan.)

 Jump to: